casid/jte/README.md

 ![alt Template Benchmark](https://raw.githubusercontent.com/casid/template-benchmark/master/results.png)

 Note that the above is with `ContentType.Plain`, so no output escaping is done.
-This is basically what the other engines in the benchmark are set-up with.
-Well, except Thymeleaf I think.
+This is what the other engines in the benchmark are set-up with.
 Since jte 0.8.0, you will want to render HTML pages with `ContentType.Html`, so that output is automatically escaped by the engine, depending on where in the HTML data is written to.
 With `ContentType.Html`, jte is still extremly fast, thanks to [owasp-java-encoder](https://github.com/OWASP/owasp-java-encoder):

 ![alt Template Benchmark](https://raw.githubusercontent.com/casid/template-benchmark/jte-html/results.png)